lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 Authority, a PKI end entity may wish to provide evidence of the security properties of the environment in which the private key is stored to be verified by a relying party such as the Registration Authority or the Certificate Authority.
-This specification provides a newly defined attestation attribute for carrying remote attestations in PKCS#10 Certification Requests (CSR) {{RFC2986}}.
+This specification provides a newly defined evidence attribute for carrying evidence in PKCS#10 Certification Requests (CSR) {{RFC2986}}.

-As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Evidence about its running environment, often refered to as an "attestation".
-A Relying Party may consult that attestation in making policy decisions about the trustworthiness of the entity being attested. {{architecture}} overviews how the various roles in the RATS Archictecture map to a certificate requester and a CA/RA.
+As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces evidence about a target environment.
+RFC 9334 does not define the term "attestation" but it is often referred as the process of producing evidence and verifying it.
+A Relying Party may consult that evidence in making policy decisions about the trustworthiness of the target environment being attested. {{architecture}} overviews how the various roles in the RATS architecture map to a certificate requester and a CA/RA.

 At the time of writing, several standardized and proprietary attestation technologies are in use.
 This specification thereby tries to be technology agnostic with regards to the transport of the produced signed claims.

-This document is concerned only about the transport of an attesttation inside a CSR and makes minimal assumptions about its content or format.
+This document is focused on the transport of evidence inside a CSR and makes minimal assumptions about its content or format.
-We assume that an attestation can be broken into the following components:

-1. A set of certificates typically containing one or more certificate chains rooted in a device manufacture trust anchor and the leaf certificate being on the device in question.
+We also enable conveyance of a set of certificates used for validation of evidence.
+These certificates typically contain one or more certificate chains rooted in a device manufacture trust anchor and the leaf certificate being on the device in question.
-1. An attestation statement containing Evidence.

 This document creates two ATTRIBUTE/Attribute definitions.
 The first Attribute may be used to carry a set of certificates or public keys that may be necessary to validate evidence.
-The second Attribute carries a structure that may be used to carry key attestation statements, signatures and related data.
+The second Attribute carries a structure that may be used to carry evidence.

-A CSR may contain one or more attestations, for example a key attestation asserting the storage properties of the private key as well as a platform attestation asserting the firmware version and other general properties of the device, or multiple key attestations signed by certificate chains on different cryptographic algorithms.
+A CSR may contain one or more evidence, for example evidence asserting the storage properties of the private key as well evidence asserting the firmware version and other general properties of the device, or evidence signed by certificate chains on different cryptographic algorithms.

 With these attributes, an RA or CA has additional information about whether to issue a certificate and what information to populate into the certificate.
 The scope of this document is, however, limited to the transport of evidence via a CSR.
-The exact format of the attestation data being carried is defined in various standard and proprietary specifications.
+The exact format of the evidence being carried is defined in various standard and proprietary specifications.

 # Conventions and Definitions